osu-eesc/cms-docs/user-guide/docs/quick-start.md

 ## Tags
 <a class="" href="../documents/tagging.pdf"><img class="pull-right" src="../images/tagging-sm.png" alt="Tags"></a>
-<p>Overview of the tagging options available for the different contnetn types and what the tags do. </p>
+<p>Overview of the tagging options available for the different content types and what the tags do. </p>

 <p class="clearfix">Download <a class="btn btn-neutral btn-small" href="../documents/tagging.pdf">Tags guide</a></p>